By dentist Dr. Richard Mitchell

 BUT sometimes teeth that are actually just crooked can look like bad teeth.

-In the photos above, the tooth looked quite bad, but in fact the problem was just that to tooth was REALLY crooked!
-Bonding some tooth-colored filling material to build the tooth up was a simple and effective solution.
+In the photos above, the tooth looked quite bad, but in fact the problem was just that the tooth was REALLY crooked - it was set back from the teeth on either side, putting it literally in the shade!
+However, Bonding some tooth-colored filling material to build the tooth up was a simple and effective solution.

 What about bad teeth causing medical problems?